 All lenses have pros and cons and these will be discussed with you following detailed examination and tests of your eyes.
 Often, the choice of lens will depend on what you’re already used to but also on the degree of spectacle freedom you wish to achieve.

-The team at Vision Correction London will help you navigate the choices making sure you choose the option that is right for you.
+The team at Ophthalmic Consultants of London will help you navigate the choices making sure you choose the option that is right for you.